 Prep is the other lever, and the ROI math differs by typology.
 In the two-bedroom condo segment, professional staging, light cosmetic updates, and clean systems pay for themselves multiple times over (the 39 Hancock outcome was prep-driven as much as pricing-driven).
 On Liberty Hill Victorians, light updates that preserve original detail almost always outperform full remodels, the heritage character is what buyers pay for.
 Edwardian and Victorian flats benefit from kitchen and bath refreshes plus systems updates (knob-and-tube replacement, original plumbing, single-pane window upgrades).
 For TIC listings, the marketing conversation includes financing-pathway transparency, which materially affects offer quality.
 For Eureka Heights view houses, architectural photography and view-emphasis marketing are non-negotiable.
 I'll walk through all of this with you in the pricing call.

 Eureka Valley rewards execution more than almost any other San Francisco neighborhood.
-The 39 Hancock Street result, 22% over list in six days, is what's possible when prep, pricing, and marketing line up with how Eureka Valley buyers actually move.
+The 39 Hancock Street result I produced for the seller, 22% over list in six days, is what's possible when prep, pricing, and marketing line up with how Eureka Valley buyers actually move.
 I'll walk your specific block, look at the recent comparable sales (and the ones that didn't close), and give you a candid read on positioning.
 If you're considering a sale in the Castro, Liberty Hill, or Eureka Heights, the first step is a current valuation on your specific address, followed by a 15-minute pricing call to walk through typology and sub-area pricing for your home.
 No commitment to list, just an honest read on where your home sits in today's Eureka Valley market.

 20,670 people live in Eureka Valley, where the median age is 44 and the average individual income is $136,403.
 Data provided by the U.S. Census Bureau.